liblava/liblava/README.md

 ##### Nice, this is much more simpler than before:

-We create a `lava::block` and add a **command** that clears the current frame image.
+We create a `lava::block` and add one **command** that clears the current frame image.

-Now all we need to do is to process the block in the run loop...
+All we need to do is to process the block in the run loop...

 ```c++
 if (!block.process(*frame_index))